StevenXJiang/DataScienceModule1/README.md

 2. Make sure you have received the invitation to join the classroom in github email via your school email address.
 3. Click on the invitation link to join the classroom.
 4. Confirm your email address on github after you’ve clicked on the link to join the classroom.
+5. If you are the first student to accept the assignment, you will need to create a team.
+If you are not the first, you have an option to join an existing team or create a new team.
+More detailed instructions can be found on the blackboard.
-5. A repository will be created for you.
+5. A repository will be created for your team.
 6. In the repository, you will find a demo file and a project assignment file for Project 1.
 You can use the demo file to familiarize yourself with using Colab to solve a statistics problem.

 ## Google Colab